lmb2/chatbots/Developer.md

 - ### <b>chatting_hope.py</b>

     This is the main-file of the bot.
 The created model will be used to predict the pattern-tag based on the user-input.
 The bot then either knows which response to pick or what task to be executed.
-Some other behavior will be explained [here](#modify-other-behaviors). <br>
+The behavior options will be explained [here](#modify-behaviors). <br>
     Functions short explained:
     - <b>clean_up_sentence(sentence)</b>: tokenizing and lemmatizing the user-input
     - <b>bag_of_words(sentence)</b>: create a bag-of-words from the user-input